lancegatlin/typemax/basic_layout_design.md

 ### Spacebar
 The most frequently pressed key is not a vowel or consonant but spacebar.
-Ideally, spacebar would be placed center-lined for the index finger but maximizing stride for vowels leaves a natural hole that can't be filled with any other letter.
+Ideally, spacebar would be placed center-lined for the index finger but maximizing stride for vowels leaves a natural hole that can't be filled with any other letter without incurring stride penalties.
 This hole is assigned to spacebar.

 ```
 .-------------------.